Oncovirus: Retrovirus enters host cell

 The retrovirus begins the journey into a host cell by attaching a surface glycoprotein to the cell's plasma membrane receptor.
 Once inside the cell, the retrovirus goes through reverse transcription in the cytoplasm and generates a double-stranded DNA copy of the RNA genome.
 Reverse transcription also produces identical structures known as long terminal repeats (LTRs).
 Long terminal repeats are at the ends of the DNA strands and regulates viral gene expression.
-The viral DNA is then translocated into the nucleus where one strand of the retroviral genome is put into the chromosomal DNA by the help of the virion intergrase.
+The viral DNA is then translocated into the nucleus where one strand of the retroviral genome is put into the chromosomal DNA by the help of the virion integrase.
 At this point the retrovirus is referred to as provirus.
 Once in the chromosomal DNA, the provirus is transcribed by the cellular RNA polymerase II.
 The transcription leads to the splicing and full-length mRNAs and full-length progeny virion RNA.
 The virion protein and progeny RNA assemble in the cytoplasm and leave the cell, whereas the other copies send translated viral messages in the cytoplasm.